 Beside providing a wealth of findings, frameworks and capacity, the current EU JAs are piloting over 100 evidence-based interventions and programmes across European countries, which offers unprecedented insights into implementation outcomes, enablers and barriers in diverse country settings in Europe.
 A-Z-HEALTH will exploit this wealth of knowledge, apply and adapt it to the specific context of interventions aimed at young people experiencing two critical early life transitions.

 Youth co-creation is central to the A-Z-HEALTH approach, as the foundation of a broader stakeholder engagement philosophy.
-A-Z-HEALTH will build on the leadership of the Norwegian Institute of Public Health (NIPH) in the area of youth co-creation, established with the coordination of the Horizon 2020 Co-Create project, which developed innovative tools, including a Dialogue Forum Tool [ref], alongside the youth organisation PRESS, also a partner in A-Z-HEALTH, to support structured youth involvement in policymaking.
+A-Z-HEALTH will build on the leadership of the Norwegian Institute of Public Health (NIPH) in the area of youth co-creation, established with the coordination of the Horizon 2020 Co-Create project, which developed innovative tools, including a Dialogue Forum Tool [ref], alongside the youth organisations PRESS and EMSA, also partners in A-Z-HEALTH, to support structured youth involvement in policymaking.
 NIPH is also coordinating the JA PreventNCD in the context of which a European Youth Advisory Group has been established, which is planned to be institutionalised and to serve the A-Z-HEALTH project in an advisory capacity.
 Youth co-creation will extend to co-delivery in A-Z-HEALTH, particularly in the context of health literacy training, delivered to a large extent through medical students using the CHOICE Foundation EU Best Practice approach.

 A-Z-HEALTH adopts a novel conceptual framework that builds on established and validated behavioural science approaches, applying those approaches in critical transitions in young people’s lives to mitigate health risks and prevent NCDs.
 The project’s conceptual framework is embodied in a unifying logic model centred around a stylised habit formation pathway as follows: